So I’ve lived in this community for, gosh, nearly three decades.

 This tactic should be pretty easy to employ.
 Perhaps ironically, the investing is actually pretty simple.
 Without sounding too simplistic, one wants to have a very equity-heavy (stocks heavy) portfolio in order to maintain wealth over the long term.
 One needs to broadly diversify to minimize risks (especially catastrophic risks).
 And one needs to really watch the investment costs (such as amounts paid to outside advisors).

-The approach I personally use and almost automatically recommend follows the formula promoted by David Swensen, the former Yale University Endowment Fund manager.
+The approach I personally use (and almost-automatically recommend to any client) follows the formula promoted by David Swensen, the former Yale University Endowment Fund manager.
 Swensen, a true world-class investor, suggests that people allocate their investments using low-cost index funds with the following breakdown:

 |U.S. stock (such Vanguard Total Stock Market Index Fund):||30%|